 Teach your little one to embrace failure.
 To do this, start by teaching him that continued effort, practice, and learning are the keys to success!
 Make sure he doesn’t see setbacks as frightening, so he can be willing to take risks and try new things!

 Avoid preaching, this will not promote responsibility.
 Instead, provide opportunities for him to be responsible.
 For example, by helping out with certain chores around the house, or by being involved in doing things for others.

 Encourage your child to make decisions and let him know you support him.
 Make him think about different scenarios and possibilities so that if he makes a poor decision, you can offer guidance or ask him, “I wonder what might happen if we did…”.
 As he grows older, you can gently push him to get out of his comfort zone by encouraging him to try out new activities.
-This will exercise his stress-response system, as any new experience does, such as going to a friend’s house to play for the first time.#4: Teach him make friends and help others
+This will exercise his stress-response system, as any new experience does, such as going to a friend’s house to play for the first time.

 Teach your child how to be a friend in order to make friends, and develop the skill of empathy.
 Build a strong family network to support your child through his disappointments.
-Having social support strengthens resilience.#5: Create routines
+Having social support strengthens resilience.

 Sticking to a routine can be comforting to children, especially younger ones who crave structure in their lives.